effekt-lang/effekt/examples/features/effect-handlers.effekt.md

 Up until this point, all things shown are pretty standard and also known from many other languages.
 Effects and handlers, however, are not quite as well known but nonetheless are at the core of the Effekt language.

-One particular handler and effect, though, is very wide spread and often integrated into the other languages themselve -- the exception effect.
+One particular handler and effect, though, is very wide spread and often integrated into the other languages themselve: the exception effect.
 First, we declare the `Exception` effect:

 ```
 interface Exception {